Chimpanzee Community BALTIC

 Jane's workshops were inspired by Animalesque exhibition and were also part of her Where Did All the Animals Go?
 (WDATAG?) art and environmental education project in partnership with Born Free.
 Chimpanzee Community mural was created in response to Marcus Coates Degreecoordinates, Shared Traits of the Hominini (Humans, Bonobos and Chimpanzees) Mary Beth Edelson Untitled 1972 – 2011 collage-drawings artworks featured in Animalesque.

 The artwork was also inspired by the chimpanzees of Liberia Chimpanzee Rescue and Protection, a rescue centre and sanctuary founded by Jenny and Jimmy Desmond to rescue chimpanzees, many of which are orphans, from the illegal bushmeat and pet trades.

-Liberia Chimpanzee Rescue founders Jenny and Jimmy Desmond
+Liberia Chimpanzee Rescue and Protection founders Jenny and Jimmy Desmond

 The aim of Jane's mural, which features the children's drawings, is to highlight the fact that chimpanzees and bonobos are our closest living relatives sharing 99% of our DNA and as Marcus Coates artwork symbolises, all hominini species share similar behaviour traits.

 Image courtesy of Liberia Chimpanzee Rescue and Protection

 Prior to the workshops, Jane met with teachers from each school for a CPD session at BALTIC with Amanda McMahon of BALTIC LEARN where she delivered a 30-minute practical Biro drawing session giving teachers the opportunity to create drawings of Northumbrian wildlife for WDATAG? online gallery: Wild Postcard Gallery.